‘Tis the Season: The Ultimate Guide to Planning Holiday Emails

 Bring in holiday or winter-themed colors to add a festive flair that accompanies the email content.

-Check out how cleaning company, Handy, brought in festive images to their holiday emails.
+Check out how Code School brought in festive images to their seasonal email.

 One of the best ways to spice up your holiday emails is with themed images.
 And you don’t need a graphic designer or a custom photo budget to do so.
-There are many free resources you can take advantage of, like stock photos.
+You can use Canva, a free and easy designer tool with thousands of templates, images, and graphics.
+Plus, you can create email images using Canva directly inside AWeber.

 Once you find the perfect image, think about ways you can customize it to match your brand.
 If you need some tips, this post has easy ways to brand your images for free.